nonaliaa/saveloc/README.md

     usage: sm_teleprev

-    teleports the player to the last created saveloc in the list.
+    teleports the player to the player's last created saveloc.

 - sm_telenext (!telenext)

     usage: sm_telenext

-    teleports the player to the next saveloc in the list.
+    teleports the player to the player's next created saveloc.